FlowFuse/website/src/handbook/design/branding.md

 - **128 x 128px**: Used when showing multiple pictograms in the same section of the website or application.
 - **250 x 250 px:** Used as part of page headers, inline with the page title and page description.

+## Presentations

+There's a **branded theme** for presentations available in the [FlowForge template gallery](https://docs.google.com/presentation/u/0/?tgif=d&ftv=1).
+To access it, you need to be logged in to your FlowForge account.
+Look for a theme called "FlowForge Template".

+When you click on it, two things will happen:
+1. A new Google Slides file will be created in your Drive with the theme applied.
+2. The copy of the file will open for editing.

+You'll find a fully designed presentation as an example of how to use different layouts.
+Feel free to edit the content, delete or add slides as needed.
+Any changes you make will only affect your copy in your Drive.

+To explore all the available options, check the [Layout menu](https://support.google.com/docs/answer/1705254?hl=en&ref_topic=19434&sjid=8039782987794605660-EU#zippy=%2Cchange-layout:~:text=your%20theme%20colors-,Change%20layout,-A%20layout%20is).